Mohammedkh97/Machine-Learning-Projects/Ai_Document_Extractor/README.md

 A production-grade Python pipeline to extract structured data from employee-related PDF documents using OCR and LLMs.
 The system takes a **document URL**, performs **OCR**, and extracts **schema-aligned JSON** using **LangChain** + **LLMs** or **prompt-engineered extraction**.

- > ✅ Already integrated with Odoo ERP for real-world employee document automation.
----

-## 🚀 Project Overview

-This project automates information extraction from various employee-related documents (e.g., passports, visas, employment contracts, change status, residence permits, healthcare certifications).
-It processes document URLs and returns structured data in JSON format using two robust pipelines:

-* ✅ **OCR + LLM (via LangChain) with Pydantic schema validation**
-* ✅ **OCR + Prompt-based schema extraction using LLM**

----

-Great!
-Here’s the updated **README** with a new section highlighting the **Odoo integration**, plus a mention in the overview and future improvements.

----

-# 🧠 AI Document Schema Extractor

-A production-grade Python pipeline to extract structured data from employee-related PDF documents using OCR and LLMs.
-The system takes a **document URL**, performs **OCR**, and extracts **schema-aligned JSON** using **LangChain** + **LLMs** or **prompt-engineered extraction**.

 ✅ **Already integrated with [Odoo ERP](https://www.odoo.com/)** for real-world employee document automation.

 ---